Can crumbling Soviet monuments be saved?

 Second life

-The group is also working with architecture groups across the world to build their campaign, capitalizing on growing interest in Soviet-era design.
+The group is also working with architecture groups across the world to build their campaign, capitalizing on growing interest in Socialist Modernism.
 Rusu has submitted proposals for several buildings to be listed by UNESCO, which has begun certification of sites such as the Cosmos Hotel in Moldova.

 The group is also growing public awareness through a new app featuring an interactive map of historic buildings, and it has built a strong social media presence with over 70,000 followers.

-Rusu acknowledges there is little positive sentiment toward the Soviet era.
+Rusu acknowledges there is little positive sentiment toward the era.
 But he argues that Eastern Europeans should take pride in the ingenuity of architects of the time, and appreciate their creations.

 "This is our heritage and we should preserve it," he says.